Kennesaw Ambien Rehab

 Is Ambien a Benzo?

-Technically, Ambien is not a benzodiazepine medication, but the drug does have similar effects.
+Ambien is not a benzodiazepine medication, but the drug does have similar effects.
+Officially classified as a non-benzodiazepine hypnotic medication, Ambien was designed to reproduce the effects of benzodiazepines without the high risk of dependency.
+Like benzodiazepines, Ambien interacts with receptors in the brain that bind with GABA (gamma-aminobutyric acid), a chemical that influences sleep.
 Although Ambien is less addictive than benzos, Ambien misuse is growing, and the drug is linked to some troubling side effects.

 Sanofi, Ambien’s manufacturer, warns users of “abnormal thinking” and “strange behavior,” and other side effects of Ambien include: